jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     b.  `:1,$s/linux/GNU\/Linux/g`
     c.  `:s/linux/GNU/Linux/g`
     d.  `:s/linux/GNU\/Linux/g`
-1. In `vim` what would be the command in `ex` mode to replace all occurrences of the word Windows?
+1. In `vim` what would be the command in `ex` mode to replace and remove all occurrences of the word Windows?
     a.  `:1,$s/Windows//g`
     b.  `:1,$s//Windows/`
     c.  `:1,$s/Windows//`